Richard Rockefeller

-Richard Gilder Rockefeller (January 20, 1949 – June 13, 2014) was a family physician in Falmouth, Maine, who practiced and taught medicine in Portland, Maine, from 1982 to 2000.
-He was the son of David Rockefeller, the grandson of financier and philanthropist John D. Rockefeller Jr. and the great grandson of Standard Oil co-founder John D. Rockefeller.
+Richard Gilder Rockefeller (January 20, 1949 – June 13, 2014) was an American heir and family physician in Falmouth, Maine, who practiced and taught medicine in Portland, Maine, from 1982 to 2000.
+He was a son of David Rockefeller, a grandson of financier and philanthropist John D. Rockefeller Jr., and a great-grandson of Standard Oil co-founder John D. Rockefeller.

-Early life
+Early life and education

-Rockefeller was born on January 20, 1949, and was a son of Margaret (née McGrath) Rockefeller and banker David Rockefeller.
+Rockefeller was born on January 20, 1949, to Margaret (née McGrath) Rockefeller and banker David Rockefeller.
 He was also a grandson of American financier John D. Rockefeller Jr., and a great-grandson of American business magnate and philanthropist John D. Rockefeller Sr.

-Rockefeller obtained an undergraduate degree from Harvard University, a master's degree in Education, and a medical degree from Harvard Medical School.
+Rockefeller obtained an undergraduate degree from Harvard University, a master's degree in education, and a medical degree from Harvard Medical School.

 Career

 He was chairman of the United States Advisory Board of Doctors Without Borders from 1989 until 2010, and served on the board of Rockefeller University in New York City until 2006.
 In the last few years of his life, Rockefeller was working to establish better worldwide methods of treatment for individuals suffering from post-traumatic stress disorder.
 Richard gave an inspiring talk at the San Francisco Commonwealth Club (December 9, 2013) about the use of MDMA-assisted psychotherapy to treat PTSD.
 During the last few years of his life, he dedicated time and resources to the research and development of GcMAF therapy, an immune boosting injection that has been successful in treating cancer and other diseases.

 Rockefeller was the founder and former chairman of Hour Exchange Portland, a service credit barter in Portland and throughout the state of Maine.
 He also served as chairman of the board of Maine Coast Heritage Trust from 2000 to 2006.
 Rockefeller served as president of the Rockefeller Brothers Fund.